maxime-lair/maxime-lair/docs/roadTo/os_concepts/file_systems.md

 As the last file system format we check, with previous ones focused on flash, wide-support and performance, we will study one mainly used for long-term storage (for NAS, etc).

 It includes snapshots and self-healing mechanisms.
-Facebook is one of their users, much like Parrot project and Trupadvisor.
+Facebook is one of their users, much like Parrot project and Tripadvisor.
 It is the least popular ones among the four, as It is one of the most recent (~ stable as of 2013).
 As soon as people starts to use it and understand the snapshot perks, It might gain more traction in the future.

 ## Linux file system structure